AndrewJBateman/angular-tailwind-ratp/README.md

 * Webpack explained in [Webpack documentation Concepts](https://webpack.js.org/concepts/)
 * To build for production Tailwind’s purge option is used to tree-shake unused styles and optimize final build size.
 * `angular.json` file modified to use custom builder and `webpack.config.js` file
+* **important** npm postcss-loader [must be v4.2.0 and not latest version - ref.
+Stackoverflow](https://stackoverflow.com/questions/66082397/typeerror-this-getoptions-is-not-a-function) or there will be lots of errors and no dev server
+* [rxjs take(1) operater](https://advancedweb.hu/rxjs-the-differences-between-first-take-1-and-single/) used to take first element from the Ratp & Github observable streams then close them, so unsubscribing is not necessary.

 ## :camera: Screenshots